 Business credit card FAQs

-Business credit cards provide four primary benefits:
+Business credit cards provide several practical benefits:

-Tax benefits: Business credit cards make tracking expenses easier for tax-deduction purposes.
+Tax benefits: Business credit cards make tracking expenses easier for tax deduction purposes.
 Credit card statements provide a clear record of business expenditures, helping simplify tax preparation.

 Higher spending limits: Business credit cards typically have higher spending limits to give businesses more flexibility for big purchases and operational expenses.